10 speaker tips for sharing a product story as the Hero's journey

 Screen Shot 2020-05-12 at 3.43.36 PM.png

-6. Battle for the win
+6. The battle for the win

 Here comes the really juicy part of your talk.
 Share with your audience how you systematically addressed and overcame the challenges.
 Get to the real nitty-gritty of getting stuff done, fighting everything that came your way.
 Go back to your context and address how you solved the problems and at what cost.
 Celebrate the unsung heroes who have helped you get the product launch-ready, the genius ideas your team mates had, and those who became surprise allies along the way.